Perfect Copositive Matrices: Perfect copositive matrices

 and its vertices correspond to the perfect copositive matrices with copositive minimum $1$.

 For every perfect copositive matrix $P$, respectively for every vertex of the copositive Ryshkov polyhedron, its \emph{copositive Voronoi cone} is the convex cone

-As in the classical case, by using duality, we can deduce that the union of copositive Voronoi cones of perfect copositive matrices gives a polyhedral decomposition of \( \cpn \).
+As in the classical case, by using duality, we can deduce that the union of copositive Voronoi cones of perfect copositive matrices gives a~polyhedral decomposition of \(\cpn \).

 Traversing the vertices of the copositive Ryshkov polyhedron, resp.\ the neighborhood graph of perfect copositive matrices, can be done as in the classical theory.
-We describe the procedure in short: Starting with a vertex of the copositive Ryshkov polyhedron \( \sR_\cop \), that is, with a perfect copositive matrix $P$ with copositive minimum \( \minC P=1 \), we can find its \emph{contiguous (neighboring) perfect copositive matrices} by considering generators of extreme rays of
+We describe the procedure in short: Starting with a~vertex of the copositive Ryshkov polyhedron \(\sR_\cop \), that is, with a~perfect copositive matrix $P$ with copositive minimum \(\minC P=1 \), we can find its \emph{contiguous (neighboring) perfect copositive matrices} by considering generators of extreme rays of

 the dual of the copositive Voronoi cone of $P$.
-Note that \(\MV(P)\) and therefore its dual are both polyhedral cones, that is, both are generated by finitely many extreme rays.
+Note that \(\mathcal{V}(P)\) and therefore its dual are both polyhedral cones, that is, both are generated by finitely many extreme rays.

-$Q$ is a contiguous perfect copositive matrix of $P$, if there exists a generator $R$ of an extreme ray of \({(\MV(P))}^*\) and a \( \lambda>0 \) such that \( Q=P+\lambda R \) has copositive minimum $1$ and $Q$ is perfect copositive itself.
-In this case \( \minC(P+\mu R)<1 \) for all \( \mu>\lambda \), whenever \( P+\mu R \) is copositive.
-How to practically find \( \lambda \) and hence $Q$ is described in detail in~\cite[Section~3]{dsv-2021}.
-It turns out that for some perfect copositive matrices and certain extreme ray generators $R$, \( \minC(P+\mu R)=1 \) for all \( \mu\geq 0 \).
+The matrix $Q$ is a~contiguous perfect copositive matrix of $P$, if there exist a generator $R$ of an extreme ray of \({(\mathcal{V}(P))}^* \) and \(\lambda>0 \) such that \(Q=P+\lambda R \) has copositive minimum $1$ and $Q$ is perfect copositive itself.
+In this case, \(\minC(P+\mu R)<1 \) for all \(\mu>\lambda \), whenever \(P+\mu R \) is copositive.
+The question of how to practically find \(\lambda \) and hence $Q$ is described in detail in~\cite[Section~3]{dsv-2021}.
+It turns out that for some perfect copositive matrices and certain extreme ray generators $R$, \(\minC(P+\mu R)=1 \) for all \(\mu\geq 0 \).
 That is, there is no contiguous perfect copositive matrix of $P$ in the direction of $R$.
 This situation does not occur in the classical theory and is an interesting new phenomenon for the copositive case.
 We show in Section~\ref{sec:polyrepr} that it can only occur for very special $R$.

-It was shown in~\cite[Lemma 2.5]{dsv-2021}, that as a possible starting perfect copositive matrix in dimension $n$ we can choose \( \frac12 Q_{\mathsf{A}_n} \) with
+It was shown in~\cite[Lemma 2.5]{dsv-2021}, that as a~possible starting perfect copositive matrix in dimension $n$ we can choose \(\frac12 Q_{\mathsf{A}_n} \) with

-The matrix \( Q_{\mathsf{A}_n} \) is a Gram matrix of the root lattice \( \mathsf{A}_n \).
-Its copositive minimum \( \minC Q_{\mathsf{A}_n} = 2 \) is attained by the vectors
+The matrix \(Q_{\mathsf{A}_n} \) is a~Gram matrix of the root lattice \(\mathsf{A}_n \).
+Its copositive minimum \(\minC Q_{\mathsf{A}_n} = 2 \) is attained by the vectors

+where \(e_i \) is the $i$-th standard unit basis vector of \(\IRn \).
+Note that \(Q_{\mathsf{A}_n} \) is an example of a~ classical perfect matrix that is also perfect copositive.
+The reason why this works is that \(Q_{\mathsf{A}_n} \) is the Gram matrix of a~basis of \(\mathsf{A}_n \), which is also a~\emph{fundamental system of roots} of the root system generated by the shortest vectors of \(\mathsf{A}_n \), see~\cite[Section 1.4]{ebeling-2002}.